-- 18. As part of any partnership review processes, each UN partner entity shall review any changes in the implementing partner's capacity to manage SEA risks and whether consequent adjustments should be made to capacity building and monitoring activities.
-In addition, implementing partners operating in higher-risk environments should be reviewed regularly for compliance with SEA prevention and response requirements. - 19.
+- 18. As part of any partnership review processes, each UN partner entity shall review any changes in the implementing partner's capacity to manage SEA risks and whether adjustments should be made to capacity building and monitoring activities.
+In addition, implementing partners operating in higher-risk environments should be reviewed regularly for compliance with PSEA requirements. - 19.
 The UN is required to report allegations of SEA to the Secretary-General.
 It is the responsibility of implementing partners to promptly report allegations of SEA to the UN partner entity, as part of this reporting obligation.
-It is the shared responsibility of both the UN partner entity, and the respective implementing partner, to communicate the UN mandatory reporting of SEA allegations to all related personnel, and to ensure the establishment of reporting mechanisms at field level.5 - 20.
-The UN entity shall have the right to investigate SEA allegations involving implementing partners and its associated personnel, notwithstanding related investigations undertaken by the implementing partner or national authorities.
-Where the investigation is not conducted by a UN entity directly, the UN partner entity will seek all relevant information to determine whether the implementing partner has taken appropriate investigative and corrective action. - 21.
-The UN partner entity's receipt and handling of SEA allegations involving implementing partners will be guided, as appropriate, by the Uniform policy on balancing the disclosure of information to national authorities with principles of confidentiality when receiving and handling allegations of SEA by persons acting under a UN mandate,, 6 and other relevant administrative issuances.
+It is the shared responsibility of both the

-4 The terms "associated" or "related" personnel of implementing partners include, for example, sub-contractors, consultants, interns or volunteers associated with or working on behalf of the implementing partner.
+&lt;sup>4 The terms "associated" or "related" personnel of implementing partners include, for example, sub-contractors, consultants, interns or volunteers associated with or working on behalf of the implementing partner.